LZ497/object-detection-in-keras/README.md

 1.Random vertical & Horizontal flip This method of geometric augmentation mirrors the original image on a given axis.
 2.Random expand place the original image inside a new image that is larger than the original by a factor of Δ where Δ ≥ 1.
 Since the original image will not be able to cover all the area of the new image, the remaining pixel values on the new image are set to a mean pixel value (e.g. [0.485, 0.456, 0.406] for ImageNet mean).
 3.Random crop crop a certain portion of the original image.
 An object exists inside the crop.
 In addition, the overlap (IOU) between the crop and the object’s bounding box must exceed a certain threshold which is chosen at random.
 Similarly, the aspect ratio of the crop is also chosen as random.
+## Predictions decoding
+1.Bounding boxes decoding
+2.Confidence Thresholding (For Each Class) remove bounding boxes with confidence score lower than a certain threshold. created a y_pred numpy array that has a shape of (total_default_boxes, 1 + 4) where 1 is the for the confidence scores of the class we’re interested in and 4 are the xmin, ymin, xmax, ymax values.
+3.Non-Max Suppression (For Each Class) merge overlapping boxes together into 1 single prediction 4.Top-K Selection. sort those predictions by their confidence score and select the k highest confidence score.
+5. Produce Final Results. choos those that have confidence scores above a certain threshold.
+Normally this threshold is chosen by picking the one that yields the highest mAP during the model’s evaluation.
 ## Code:
 1. 1configs.
 Create a config file to store all parameters
 2. 2custom_layers.
 Construct DefaultBoxes and L2 Normalization Layer